bakdata/quick/docs/docs/user/getting-started/working-with-quick/range-query.md

 There are some constraints upon the values (values that you provide with the `--value` option) for which range queries can be executed:

 1. The value has to be a complex type, i.e., Avro or Proto.
-The reason is the range andex is built over the topic key and a field.
+The reason is the range index is built over the topic key and a field.
 2. The field type over which you want to execute queries has to be a `Long` or `Int`.